School of Engineering, UNAM: History

-The school of Engineering at the UNAM has its origins as the Real Seminario de Mineria (Royal School of Mining), which building is still standing near the Zocalo in Mexico City.
+The Faculty of Engineering at the UNAM has its origins as the Real Seminario de Mineria (Royal School of Mining), which building is still standing near the Zocalo in Mexico City.
 After the university was closed in 1833, several scientific institutes were established in Mexico, all of them related to some branch of engineering.
 These eventually merged into a single institution which in 1910 was put under the supervision of the newly created UNAM and renamed to Escuela Nacional de Ingeniería (National School of Engineering).

 In 1954 the school changes its location to Ciudad Universitaria.
-In 1959, with the creation of the Engineering Institute and the availability of its first graduate program, the school changes its name to Facultad de Ingeniería.
+In 1959, with the creation of the Engineering Institute and the availability of its first graduate program, the school changes its name to Facultad de Ingeniería (Faculty of Engineering).

 Organization and departments

-The school of engineering is organized in divisions (somewhat the equivalent of departments), each under the direct supervision of a Head of division.
-These are themselves coordinated and supervised by the faculty dean, currently Carlos Agustín Escalante Sandoval.
+The faculty of engineering is organized in divisions (somewhat the equivalent of departments), each under the direct supervision of a Head of division.
+These are themselves coordinated and supervised by the faculty dean, currently José Antonio Hernández Spriú.